 At some point during Hell Week, my guess is that the excuses to quit offered by those from X-Div rang loudly in the ears of those BUD/S candidates.
 Some chose to heed their call and quit.
 Their reward: the misery and regret of X-Div.
 But others reached deep and determined to write a different story.
 Their reward: the honor of joining an elite group of men tasked with preserving the freedom of a nation.

 Few of us are called to be SEALs.
-All of us are called to be strong, courageous, skillful men who develop our masculinity to bring value to the world.
+All of us are called to be the best version of ourselves.
+We can be strong, courageous, skillful men who develop our masculinity to bring value to the world.
 Many around us will tell us we can’t, that there’s no need, or that we’re fine as we are.
 We know better.
 We will not quit.
 This is the man’s life.

 *If you enjoyed this post, do two things: (1) enter your information below to subscribe to my mailing list and get my free report, Why Men Need a Mid-life Crisis, and (2) use the share buttons below to share this article on social media.
 Also, if you’re looking for a jump-start in achieving your health and fitness goals, check out my new eBook, The Man Strong Blueprint: A Beginner’s Guide to the Body You Need.
 Thanks.